-The Management Agreement provides that the Advisor or its affiliates may be entitled to an incentive management fee (the "Incentive Fee") under certain circumstances.
-The determination of the Incentive Fee, as described in more detail below, will result in the Advisor or its affiliates receiving no Incentive Fee payments if returns to stockholders do not meet an 8.0% annualized rate of return during the applicable fee measurement period, and will result in the Advisor or its affiliates receiving less than the full amount of the Incentive Fee percentage until returns to stockholders exceed an approximate 13.3% annualized rate of return during such period.
-Annualized rate of return in this context is computed by reference to net asset value and does not take into account changes in the market price of the common stock.
+The management agreement provides that the Advisor or its affiliates may be entitled to an incentive management fee, which we refer to as the Incentive Fee, under certain circumstances.
+The determination of the Incentive Fee, as described in more detail below, will result in the Advisor or its affiliates receiving no Incentive Fee payments if returns to our stockholders do not meet an 8.0% annualized rate of return during the applicable fee measurement period and will result in the Advisor or its affiliates receiving less than the full amount of the Incentive Fee percentage until returns to our stockholders exceed an approximate 13.3% annualized rate of return during such period.
+Annualized rate of return in this context is computed by reference to our net asset value and does not take into account changes in the market price of our common stock.

-The Advisor will be entitled to receive the Incentive Fee if our performance exceeds a "hurdle rate" during different measurement periods: trailing four quarters' periods (which apply only to the portion of the Incentive Fee based on income) and annual periods (which apply only to the portion of the Incentive Fee based on capital gains).
-The "trailing four quarters' periods" for purposes of determining the income portion of the Incentive Fee payable for the three months ended December 31, 2013 and 2012 was determined by reference to the four quarter periods ended on December 31, 2013 and 2012, respectively.
+The Advisor will be entitled to receive the Incentive Fee from us if our performance exceeds a "hurdle rate" during different measurement periods: the transition period; trailing four quarters' periods (which applies only to the portion of the Incentive Fee based on income); and annual periods (which applies only to the portion of the Incentive Fee based on capital gains).

+- The "transition period" began on July 1, 2007 and ended on June 30, 2008. - The initial "trailing four quarters' period" ended on September 30, 2008.
+In other words, beginning for the quarterly period ended on September 30, 2008 and for each calendar quarter thereafter, the income portion of the Incentive Fee payable for the quarter was determined by reference to such calendar quarter and the three preceding calendar quarters.

 The term "annual period" means the period beginning on July 1 of each calendar year and ending on June 30 of the next calendar year.

-The hurdle rate for each measurement period is 2.0% multiplied by net asset values at the beginning of each calendar quarter during the measurement period, calculated after giving effect to any distributions that occurred during the measurement period.
+The hurdle rate for each quarterly portion of a measurement period is 2.0% multiplied by our net asset values at the beginning of each calendar quarter during the measurement period, calculated after giving effect to any distribution that occurred during the measurement period.
 A portion of the Incentive Fee is based on our income and a portion is based on capital gains.
 Each portion of the Incentive Fee is described below.

 Quarterly Incentive Fee Based on Income.
-For each trailing four quarters' period, we pay the Advisor an Incentive Fee based on the amount by which (A) aggregate distributions and amounts distributable out of taxable net income (excluding any capital gain and loss) during the period less the amount, if any, by which net unrealized capital depreciation exceeds net realized capital gains during the period, in excess of (B) the hurdle rate for the period.
-The amount of the excess of (A) over (B) described in this paragraph for each period is referred to as the excess income amount.
+For each of the first two measurement periods referred to above (the transition period and each trailing four quarters' period), we pay the Advisor an Incentive Fee based on the amount by which (A) aggregate distributions and amounts distributable out of taxable net income (excluding any capital gain and loss) during the period less the amount, if any, by which net unrealized capital depreciation exceeds net realized capital gains during the period exceeds (B) the hurdle rate for the period.
+The amount of the excess of (A) over (B) described in this paragraph for each period to as the excess income amount.